shaniabuu/PyDESeq/README.md

 <a name="usage"></a>
 ## Basic Usage
-The basic usage of `./pydeseq.py` to process control and treatment files to calculate differential gene expression is:
+The basic usage of `pydeseq` to process control and treatment files to calculate differential gene expression is:
 ```
 pydeseq [-h] -c {CONTROLS ...} -t {TREATMENTS ...} -g {GENE_NAME_FILE} -p {PVALUE_THRESHOLD} [-o {OUTPUT_DIR}]
 ```